The Downward Spiral: Release and reception

 Many music critics and audiences praised The Downward Spiral for its abrasive, eclectic nature and dark themes and commented on the concept of a destruction of a man.
 The New York Times writer Jon Pareles' review of the album found the music to be highly abrasive.
 Pareles asserted that unlike other electro-industrial groups like Ministry and Nitzer Ebb, "Reznor writes full-fledged tunes" with stronger use of melodies than riffs.
 He noticed criticisms of Nine Inch Nails from industrial purists for popularizing the genre and the album's transgression.
+Writing in The Baltimore Sun, J.D.
+Considine said, "And yet, beneath its carefully constructed clangor lies something akin to what Yeats described as "a terrible beauty" – music that elevates and inspires even as it delves into the darkest corners of anguish, self-loathing and despair."
 Village Voice critic Robert Christgau gave it an "honorable mention" in his capsule review column and summed the record up as, "musically, Hieronymus Bosch as postindustrial atheist; lyrically, Transformers as kiddie porn."
 Jonathan Gold, writing for Rolling Stone, likened the album to cyberpunk fiction.
 Entertainment Weekly reviewer Tom Sinclair commented: "Reznor's pet topics (sex, power, S&M, hatred, transcendence) are all here, wrapped in hooks that hit your psyche with the force of a blowtorch."

+Some reviewers criticised what they saw as "shock value" and "graphic, gratuitous references to rape and suicide".
+Stereo Review magazine described it as, "Tuneless noise, sex and violence, existential angst..."
+Cleveland's The Plain Dealer said "Reznor comes across like a demented poster child for Psychotics Anonymous" and the album relied on "the same tired lyrical images and stereotypes that bands such as Black Sabbath and Judas Priest have used in heavy metal for years".
+In a Rolling Stone cover story six months later, Reznor reflected on the unfair reception he felt the band had received in their old home town: "When Downward Spiral came out, it got almost universally good reviews...except for the scathing, scathing reviews in Cleveland."
+Nevertheless, when Nine Inch Nails came under fire for the explicit lyrics to "Big Man With A Gun" a year later, the same paper published two articles in defence of the album, saying, "There's a truth in Reznor's profanity – and in the lyrics of many of the rappers that Dole and Bennett would silence – that's purer than anything that's come out of Washington in 25 years."